-^{} Or any date thereafter, at the option of the District, in whole or in part, at par plus accrued interest to the date fixed for redemption.
-Series 2012 term bonds maturing on December 15, 2031, are subject to mandatory redemption beginning December 15, 2012, by lot or other random selection method.
-Bonds scheduled for maturity in 2024-2031 have been advance refunded and were redeemed on the callable date.
+\ Or any date thereafter, at the option of the District, in whole or in part, at par plus accrued interest to the date fixed for redemption.
 Series 2013 term bonds maturing on December 15, 2028, are subject to mandatory redemption beginning December 15, 2014, by lot or other random selection method.
 Series 2017 term bonds maturing on December 15, 2032, are subject to mandatory redemption beginning December 15, 2018, by lot or other random selection method.